Why Juno Quick Start Architecture Modules Models CLI LoRA JFR GPU AWS Deploy Design Perf Matrix → GitHub →

 Quick Start

-We may use jUno in several ways.
-All share the same GGUF model file and the same CLI launcher - only the invocation differs.
+All invocation modes share the same GGUF model file and the same CLI launcher.
 Full flag reference and examples: docs/howto.md · README.md.

 # example - TinyLlama 1.1B, ~637 MB